DarthBenro008/pigil/README.md

 > A process vigilance system written in GoLang
 ## 🤔 What is Pigil?

-Pigil (Process vIGILance) is a self-hosted process watcher, that notifies when your process fails via an e-mail.
-Pigil is also capable to keep a history of all your commands for easier tracking.
+Pigil (Process vIGILance) is a self-hosted process watcher, that notifies you as soon as your process fails via an e-mail.
+It also maintains a record of all your commands for easier tracking.

-Pigil is useful when you have huge builds and would like to be notified immedieatly via E-mail when the process fails
+Pigil keeps an eye on your processes when you have huge, time-taking builds and sends a notification via E-mail if the process fails to avoid any lapses in efficiency.

 ## 💻 Usage